Project Capsule: Lincoln Academy School

 One of the main issues with the site was the limited amount of power available.
 Gas-heated HVAC systems reduced the power requirements needed to run this modular by 625 AMPs.
 There was not an accessible road to the location where the customer wanted to place the modular building, so a crane was brought in to make the 90 degree turn around the building.
 Trucks were positioned on each side of the building to move the sections into place.
 Although this was intended to be a permanent building, the design does allow for the building to be broken up into five separate 3-plex units, should the need arise.

-This type of building offering the time savings and restricted construction area could only be accomplished with modular.
+This type of portable school building offers the time savings and restricted construction area that could only be accomplished with modular.